FIREBIRD

 Spacecraft Overview

-The FIREBIRD spacecraft is a 1.5u cubesat that is made of two parts, FIRE, and BIRD.
+The FIREBIRD spacecraft was a 1.5U cubesat that was made of two parts, FIRE, and BIRD.
 FIRE was designed and built at the University of New Hampshire.
 FIRE contains two solid-state electron detectors.
-The BIRD portion is developed by Montana State University and controls all of the power and communication between FIRE and the ground.
+The BIRD portion was developed by Montana State University and controls all of the power and communication between FIRE and the ground.

 Status